The following is a reading from the Episcopal Lectionary for the Second Sunday after the Epiphany.

 When John the Baptist said, “I saw the Spirit descending from heaven like a dove, and it remained on him,” where “him” was the relative known to John as Jesus of Nazareth, son of Joseph the carpenter, the key word to realize is “remained.”
 The Greek word written by John the Apostle is “emeinen,” which is a form of the verb “menó,” meaning “to stay, abide, remain, await, continue, endure, and live.”
 As such, the Holy Spirit was perceived to be as a light shining down from the sky like the fluttering of wings, as one can see in a dove landing.
 For this light of holiness to “remain” on the one known as Jesus, it states that Jesus had an aura or halo surrounding him, one which would not leave his being.
 It lived with him, as Jesus and the Holy Spirit were forever to be one.

 To grasp this difference, from Jesus the boy grown into a man, the relative of John the Baptizer, remember how many amazing feats (while naturally explained) are perceived by witnesses (including those receiving sudden powers that amaze) as from a higher power.
 These instances do come upon people, in many places at many times, but they do not remain as a sudden power eternally possessed by those who were seen to perform amazing feats.
 Those can be interpreted as the presence of the Holy Spirit for a temporary use; so once that purpose is fulfilled, the ability to claim the Holy Spirit’s presence is lost.
+Certainly, that one-time presence will cause those who have that experience to seek it permanently.
 This is why John made the proclamation the next day when he saw Jesus walk past: “Look, here is the Lamb of God!”
 The Holy Spirit could still be perceived by John in Jesus.

 Now, this view of Jesus being filled with the Holy Spirit is fairly easy for Christians to grasp.
 That which is less graspable is the concept that Jesus was not constantly filled with the Holy Spirit, such that his cousin could not perceive the halo of the Holy Spirit constantly surrounding him prior to his coming to the Jordan River.
 While conceived to fill holy and saintly missions in life, and although Jesus was constantly pious and in communication with God, he was like all children – not quite ready for “prime time,” with lessons still to be learned.
 What may be most difficult to grasp is how Jesus had to do the work of God first, proving his love, devotion and commitment to God as his Father.
 He was ready to be permanently rewarded for his devotion when John baptized him in the Jordan River that day.